Transport in Keihanshin

 Transport in the Keihanshin metropolitan region is much like that of Tokyo: it includes public and private rail and highway networks; airports for international, domestic, and general aviation; buses; motorcycle delivery services, walking, bicycling, and commercial shipping.
 The nexus is in the central part of Osaka, though Kobe and Kyoto are major centers in their own right.
 Every part of Keihanshin has rail or road transport services.
-The sea and air transport is available from a limited number of ports for the general public.
+Sea and air transport is available from a limited number of ports for the general public.

 Public transport within Keihanshin is dominated by an extensive public system, beginning with an urban rail network second only to that of Greater Tokyo, consisting of over seventy railway lines of surface trains and subways run by numerous operators; buses, monorails, and trams support the primary rail network.
 Over 13 million people use the public transit system daily as their primary means of travel.
 Like Tokyo, walking and bicycling are much more common than in many cities around the globe.
 Trips by bicycle (including joint trips with railway) in Osaka is at 33.9% with railway trips alone having the highest share at 36.4%, the combined railway share (rail alone, rail and bus, rail and bicycle) is at 45.7%.
 Walking alone has a modal share of 8.5%.
 Private automobiles and motorcycles play a secondary role in urban transport with private automobiles only having a 9.9% modal share in Osaka.